Tokyo in 3 Days

 Shibuya Stream

 We fight our way back through the station maze to find, on our second attempt (we’re getting better at this) the exit to Shibuya Stream.
-This regenerated area along a small stream has several bridges and a few statues.
+This regenerated area along a small stream has several bridges and some statues.

 Shibuya Stream